America's Army: America's Army

 America's Army's concept was conceived in 1999 by Colonel Casey Wardynski, the Army's chief economist and a professor at the United States Military Academy.
 Wardynski envisioned "using computer game technology to provide the public a virtual soldier experience that was engaging, informative and entertaining".
 America's Army was managed by two other U.S. Army officers serving with Wardynski at the Office of Economic and Manpower Analysis (OEMA): Major Chris Chambers and Major Brett Wilson.
 Wardynski approached Michael Zyda and Michael Capps at the Naval Postgraduate School's (NPS) MOVES Institute in Monterey, California, to make this video game vision a reality.
 Zyda and Capps took a unique approach for developing a major software project in the United States Department of Defense by assembling a team of professional game developers with experience developing major titles and creating a development studio on the campus of NPS.
 The project had a development budget of $5 million.

 The game was developed by Wardynski who recognized that a video game might be helpful to the U.S. Army in the strategic communication efforts by providing more information to prospective soldiers and to help reduce the number of recruits who wash out during the nine weeks of basic training.
-The effort proved successful as more than 13 million players have registered America's Army accounts over the years, with more than 260 million hours played on the various titles.
+As of 2014, more than 13 million players had registered America's Army accounts over the years, with more than 260 million hours played on the various titles.
 One teenager was quoted saying the game "provides great information.
 This would probably spark an interest.
 I don't know how I would have found out so much some other way."

 America's Army developers licensed commercial game engine technology, specifically the Unreal game engine, as the foundation for its game.
 It was the first game to feature Unreal Engine 2.
 America's Army is intended to give a positive impression of the U.S. Army.
 In the official Frequently Asked Questions page the developers confirmed in a statement that one of the reasons people outside the United States can play the game is "We want the whole world to know how great the U.S. Army is."